msopentechcn/marketplace-content/articles/ISVPolicyEN.md

  -   Pricing model

  -   The Marketplace currently only accepts free and BYOL SKUs.
-The offering must be compatible with [pricingmodels](https://azure.microsoft.com/en-us/marketplace/faq/)supported by the Azure Marketplace, as described in **Section 5** of this document.
+The offering must be compatible with [pricingmodels](https://azure.microsoft.com/en-us/marketplace/faq/) supported by the Azure Marketplace, as described in **Section 5** of this document.

  -   Link to customer support details